Three Minute Thesis (3MT®)

 3MT is a professional and highly engaging international research communication competition

-To learn more about the competition history, rules, and to gain valuable preparation tips, visit the 3MT website.
+To learn more about the competition's history and rules, and to gain valuable preparation tips, visit the 3MT website.